 Any bank interest earned on your premium (insurance money), while it is held in our Insurance Broking Account, will be retained by us.

-Insurers may not give a proportionate refund if a policy is cancelled at any time other than at renewal.
+Insurers may not give a proportionate refund if a policy is cancelled in its first year.

 It is our normal policy to make administration and other charges in certain cases, which are not refundable.
 Where a fee or charge is payable, you will be advised before you commit to the insurance.